-Creating currency in digital form is conditioned by finding a solution to the double spending problem.
+Creating currency in digital form is contingent on finding a solution to the double-spending problem.
 This is a problem that arises when using digital tokens.
-For example, to reinforce single use licensing, a software company issues a digital key (digital tokens) to the buyer.
-The problem is that the key can be used on more than one installation, in other words it can be double spent.
-To prevent double spending a key can be generated based on hardware specific to the machine where the system is to be installed or by using a license server.
+For example, to reinforce single-use licensing, a software company issues a digital key (digital token) to the buyer.
+The problem is that the key can be used on more than one installation, in other words, it can be ‘double-spent’.
+To prevent double-spending a key can be generated based on hardware specific to the machine where the system is to be installed or by using a license server.

 TDNSYS offers a simple, reliable, and elegant solution to the double-spending prevention problem.
 It is not based on blockchain, distributed ledger technology, or central bank accounts.
 It can easily be implemented using mature, state of the art, proven technologies used in the Financial Market Infrastructures (FMIs). .
 It will have little impact on the current financial system.